bmurphy1/nextcapital-todo/README.md

 * Sign up
 * Log in
-* See a list of all their to-dos
+* See a list of all their todos
-* Create new to-dos
+* Create new todos
-* Mark to-dos as complete
+* Mark todos as complete
-* Reorder their to-dos (this is just client-side)
+* Reorder their todos (this is just client-side)

 Please make your app look at least decent.
 Don't be afraid to write some unit tests as well.